Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 For more information about Alberta’s COVID-19 response, visit COVID-19 info for Albertans.

 The Water and Wastewater Operator Certification Program was developed to ensure proper operation and maintenance of water and wastewater facilities, and to protect the health of citizens and the environment.
 In line with that mandate the Operator Certification Program with its stakeholders devised a 5 year Strategic Plan that will result in timely updates to the program.
-The report can be found at: Water and Wastewater Operator Certification 5 year Strategic Plan.

 The Environmental Protection and Enhancement Act requires that specified water and wastewater facilities in Alberta have certified operators to supervise and/or carry out day-to-day operations.
 Each facility's operating approval specifies the certified operator requirements.